TYRONEMICHAEL/ddwebsite/README.md

 ### Launching the site

+Clone the repo into a foler.
 The site is built already.
-Everything needed to deploy is under the public folder so you can either `open the index.html` under the public folder or run using a local server with `npm start` and opening your browser at `http://localhost:5000`.
+Everything needed to deploy is under the public folder so you can either `open the index.html` under the public folder or first run `npm install` and finally start a local server with `npm start`.
+The site will then available at `http://localhost:5000`.

 ### The following build commands are  available